RinWah/AssignmentRepoDemo/README.md

 My groupmembers are:
 - rin pereira
+- sarah ross
+- bobby khleang
-- XXXX
+- george williams
-- XXXX
+- dylan burton
-- XXXX
+- omaid ghafoori

 ------------------ Fill in some information about your project under this ------------------